pheldu95/duncanoe/README.md

+# IF IT"S NOT WORKING LOCALLY, IT MIGHT BE B/C THE POOL.JS IS SETUP FOR HEROKU
 # Duncanoe
 This version uses React, Redux, Express, Passport, and PostgreSQL (a full list of dependencies can be found in `package.json`).